 - Be able to segment what conversions are coming from only default social media users.

-TRACKING AND MEASURING SOCIAL LINKS CLICKERS (SLC) ON GOOGLE ANALYTICS
+TRACKING AND MEASURING SOCIAL LINK CLICKERS (SLC) ON GA4

 Social Links Clickers (SLC) are users who click on your organic and paid post with inbound links to specific pages of your website.

-In order to have the correct tracking for those links you post on your social media channels, we recommend using the official Google Campaign URL builder and fill in the fields this way:
+To have the correct tracking for those links you post on your social media channels, we recommend using the official Google Campaign URL builder and filling in the fields this way:

 - Campaign Name (utm_name).
-This UTM parameter ties the user visit to a particular campaign or promotion.
+This UTM parameter ties the user’s visit to a particular campaign or promotion.
 Often used to see what campaigns perform the best.
 Example: mothersday30percentoff

 - Campaign Term (utm_term) = Leave it blank as it is used for paid search to identify the keywords that generated a visit.
-When Adwords is linked to your Google Analytics, adwords will automatically does it.
+When Adwords is linked to your Google Analytics, Google Ads will automatically do it.

 - Campaign Content (utm_content) = This UTM parameter is used to differentiate ads that come from the same campaign, like text ad vs. display ad.
 Example: displayad350x350v2.
-In this case we want to know also which banner size and banner version is performing better than others.
+In this case, we want to know also which banner size and banner version are performing better than others.

 Once you have been using the right trackable links when you post anything on your social media channels, then it is time to create your SLC social media segment report on Google Analytics.